List of Munster Reds Twenty20 players

-Munster Reds was formed in 2017 and became a Twenty20 team in the same year.
-They played their first Twenty20 match in the 2017 Inter-Provincial Trophy against Northern Knights.
+Munster Reds is an Irish cricket team.
+It was formed in 2017 and became a Twenty20 team in the same year.
+They played their first Twenty20 match in the 2017 Inter-Provincial Trophy, against Northern Knights.
 In total, 35 players have appeared in Twenty20 cricket for Munster Reds.

-Stephen Doheny is Munster Reds leading run-scorer in Twenty20 cricket, aggregating 274 runs.
-Doheny's score of 64, scored in 2018 against North West Warriors is the highest score by a Munster Reds batsman, and Doheny also has the teams best batting average: 39.14.
+Stephen Doheny is Munster Reds' leading run-scorer in Twenty20 cricket, aggregating 274 runs.
+Doheny's score of 64, achieved in 2018 against North West Warriors, is the highest score by a Munster Reds batsman, and Doheny also has the teams best batting average: 39.14.
 Among the bowlers, Yaqoob Ali has taken more wickets than any other, claiming 17 – eight wickets more than that of the second most prolific bowlers.
 Harry Tector has the best bowling figures in an innings: he claimed four wickets against North West Warriors in a 2017 match, while only conceding 21 runs.
 Jamie Grassi has kept wicket in eight of Munster Reds' Twenty20 matches, taking 3 catches and effecting 6 stumpings.
 Ali has claimed the highest number of catches among fielders, taking 7.

 Players are initially listed in order of appearance; where players made their debut in the same match, they are initially listed by batting order.